Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 • Wi-Fi 7: Smart Connect is the only option for all bands, and the 5GHz band has DFS support.

-Other than the main SSID, all Orbi hardware comes with a single Guest SSID for the 2.4GHz and 5GHz bands.
+Other than the primary SSID, all Orbi hardware comes with a single Guest SSID for the 2.4GHz and 5GHz bands.
 Wi-Fi 6E and newer hardware also include an IoT SSID (2.4GHz and 5GHz), which is a virtual network designed for segmenting low-bandwidth smart devices.

 7.3 out of 10